arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

     <figcaption>This animation shows the Weight and Informality axes.
 Both text blocks cycle between Light and ExtraBold weights.
 The bottom text also cycles between Informality 0 and 100.</figcaption>
 </figure>

-With these “main sources” created, I then entered another, somewhat more geeky phase of the project: using Python code to generate the sources I could build into the full set of working variable & static fonts.
+With these “main sources” created, I then entered another, somewhat more nerdy phase of the project: using Python code to generate the sources I could build into the full set of working variable & static fonts.
 Normally, there wouldn’t be any separation between the drawn sources and the buildable sources, but Shantell Sans is a little different.
 The final fonts include stylistic axes for _Bounce_ and _Informality_, and these aren’t styles I drew entirely by hand.
-Instead, a script was used to **A)** make Bouncy styles in which glyphs are shifted up or down, and **B)** make Irregular styles in which glyphs are interpolated between the “normal” & “organic” main sources.
+Instead, a script was used to **A)** make Bouncy styles in which glyphs are shifted up or down, and **B)** make Informal styles in which glyphs are interpolated between the “normalized” & “irregular” main sources.
 All sources were given several alternates of letters, numerals, and key symbols, so that the final fonts could rotate between these alternates in a pseudo-random way, ultimately giving the appearance of energetic writing.
-As these are variable axes, this effect can be applied to anything from a subtle or to an exaggerated degree.
+As these are variable axes, this effect can be applied with a range from subtle to pronouced.

 <figure>
     <!-- <img loading="lazy" src="assets/bounce.gif" alt="The Bounce axis shifts glyphs up and down to allow a bouncy baseline and bouncing animations" title="The Bounce axis shifts glyphs up and down to allow a bouncy baseline and bouncing animations"> -->